 2. Positive company image

-Companies who are using video interviews are deemed innovative by 98% of candidates.
+Companies that are using video interviews are deemed innovative by 98% of candidates.
 This is an important statistic to focus on, as many critiques of video interviews worry about the perception they give off to candidates.

 It goes to show that there is a way to use technology to speed up processes while maintaining a good relationship with people you interact with.
 It’s important that companies who use video interviewing are communicating effectively with candidates to maintain this positive first impression, and not making the candidate feel alienated.

-A forward-thinking company who adapts to new technologies in the market is also more likely to capture the best talent.
+A forward-thinking company that adapts to new technologies in the market is also more likely to capture the best talent.
 Talented candidates have the luxury of being selective where they work.
 Presenting your company in the strongest image is vital for attracting these candidates.

 3. Eases interview scheduling burdens on the organisation